EMERGENCY #s

 we Do

-Our HRY team trains and supports students in grades 11 and 12 to facilitate a series of ten sessions to grade 9 students with Healthy Living 9 classroom teachers.
-The youth facilitators learn about leadership, facilitation, and critical analysis; skills they build on in years to come.
+Our HRY team trains and supports students in grades 11 and 12 to facilitate a series of twelve sessions to grade 9 students with Healthy Living 9 classroom teachers.
+The youth facilitators learn about leadership, facilitation, and communication; skills they build on in years to come.
 They build their confidence in public speaking and leading, increase their knowledge of issues affecting youth, improve their personal relationships, and become more involved in social action.
 Participants in grade 9 learn not only about healthy relationships but are also provided with role models in their older peers.

 Our participatory sessions are designed to reduce the risk of violence for youth through developing their skills and knowledge about creating and maintaining healthy relationships.
 Our sessions include the following:

-• Session 1 – Healthy Relationships for Youth
+• Session 1: Healthy Relationships for Youth

-• Session 2 – Values and Decision Making
+• Session 2: Values and Decision Making

-• Session 3 – Friendship, Rejection, and Other Relationships
+• Session 3: Personal and Interpersonal Relationships

-• Session 4 – Personal Boundaries and Consent
+• Session 4: Consent and Personal Boundaries

-• Session 5 – Communication and Conflict Resolution
+• Session 5: Communication and Conflict Resolution

-• Session 6 – Diversity, Inclusion and Privilege
+• Session 6: Diversity, Inclusion, and Privilege

-• Session 8 – Social Media , Gender Norms, and Stereotypes
+• Session 9: Social Media and Relationships

-• Session 9 – Power and Violence
+• Session 11: Power and Violence

 How we Work